Luanbonfim/pokemons-app/README.md

 - The home page displays a grid of Pokémon cards
 - Click on a Pokémon card to view its detailed information
 - Use the "Back to List" button to return to the home page
+- Scroll down to load more Pokémon (infinite scrolling)

 ## API